Alumni interview with Timea Ella Jonas

 How is the business going?

-We are closing our first season at the end of October therefore we have a month and a half to go to achieve our targets.
-So far we have had clients from all over the world; Brazil, Iceland, Canada, UK, and Sweden.
+We are closing our first season at the end of October, therefore, we have a month and a half to go to achieve our targets.
+So far we have had clients from all over the world; Brazil, Iceland, Canada, the UK, and Sweden.
 Furthermore, we already have bookings for next year!
 The brand performance indicators are great, Singletrail is becoming a “real-brand” on the Swiss summer tourism market.
 It is fantastic to meet with other mountain bikers at various events and hear that they follow Singletrail on social media, or that they got a flyer or a sticker, that they heard about it from friends etc. Regarding the first year’s financial performance, we break even on the operational costs - which I think is something we can be proud of.